-The purpose of this policy is to define Texas State’s general policy on the inclusion of cost sharing, cost matching and other items of support listed in a proposal for a sponsored program.
-This policy will also address general Federal and State policies that govern the acceptability of certain forms of contributions as meeting cost sharing and matching requirements.
+The purpose of this policy is to define Texas State University’s general policy on the inclusion of cost sharing, cost matching and other items of support listed in a proposal for a sponsored program.
+This policy will also address general federal and state policies that govern the acceptability of certain forms of contributions as meeting cost sharing and matching requirements.
 Individual funding agencies may have guidelines that vary slightly from those specified in this policy, so verification of an agency’s specific requirements is essential prior to designating what expenditures will be used as cost share.

 DEFINITION AND CRITERIA OF ACCEPTABILITY

-For a proposal to include cost sharing, cost matching and other items of support, documentation from the sponsoring agency must be included in the proposal files.
-If this documentation is lacking, the Associate Vice President for Research may approve the inclusion of cost sharing, cost matching and other items of support.
-This approval must be in writing and be included in the proposal file.
+For a proposal to include cost sharing, cost matching, and other items of support, documentation from the sponsoring agency referencing the requirements must be included in the proposal files.
+If this documentation is lacking, the associate vice president for Research may approve the inclusion of cost sharing, cost matching, and other items of support.
+This approval must be documented and preserved with the proposal application.

-OMB Uniform Guidance (2 CFR 200) defines cost sharing as “that portion of project or program costs not borne by the Federal Government.”
-Cost sharing is the amount of project costs that the University or other non-federal entity will contribute toward a sponsored activity.
-Various types of cost sharing are defined in OMB Uniform Guidance.
-Please see 2 CFR PART 200–UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS Subpart A–Acronyms and Definitions for more information.
-This information is located here.
+The U.S. Office of Management and Budget (OMB) (2 CFR 200) defines cost sharing as “that portion of project or program costs not borne by the federal government.”
+Cost sharing is the amount of project costs that the university or other non-federal entity will contribute toward a sponsored activity.
+Various types of cost sharing are defined in OMB Uniform Guidance, and more information regarding uniform administrative requirements, cost principles, and audit requirements for federal awards can be found on the Electronic Code of Federal Regulations website.

 are not included as contributions for any other cost-assisted project or program;